nshew13/givers-and-gamers/README.md

 npm run build
 ```

-If the airhorn file has been played in a browser or Streamlabs, npm/webpack
+If the airhorn file has been loaded and played in a browser or Streamlabs,
-likely won't be able to overwrite the file.
-Close the browser tab or Streamlabs
+npm/webpack likely won't be able to overwrite the file.
+Close the browser tab
-and try again.
+or Streamlabs and try again.

 Output is available in `dist`.
  * `dist/donors.html`